dotnet/corefx/Documentation/building/unix-instructions.md

 `sudo apt-get install libunwind8 libicu52 curl`

-In addition to the above pacakges, the runtime versions of the packages listed in the native section should also be installed (this happens automaticlly on most systems when you install the development packages.
+In addition to the above pacakges, the runtime versions of the packages listed in the native section should also be installed (this happens automatically on most systems when you install the development packages).

 On OS X, we also require that openssl has been installed via Homebrew.